gitter-badger/ctlauncher/readme.md

 > This repository is licensed as described in [license.md](license.md).

-> This repository is not affiliated with Mojang or Microsoft.
+> This repository is not affiliated with Mojang, Microsoft, or Twitch.

 > "Minecraft" is a trademark of Mojang Synergies AB.